Opening a Dispute Claisy: The Complete Guide to Quick Compensation

 Use the search bar to find the relevant shipment.
 You can use the invoice number or the package tracking number.

-Claisy - Add dispute screen
+Claisy - Dispute addition screen

 Step 2: Confirm the shipping information